PierrunoYT/Open-Calculator/README.md

 ## Contributing

-Feel free to fork this project and submit pull requests with improvements or bug fixes.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

-This project is open source and available under the [MIT License](LICENSE).
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Inspired by the iPhone calculator design
+- Thanks to all contributors who have helped to improve this project